codebar/tutorials/html/lesson4/tutorial.md

 }
 ```

-The text is now really hard to see.
-Change its color and make it underline when you hover your mouse over it.
+... and make it underline when you hover your mouse over it.

 ```css
 #resources li a:hover {